fabiodellagiustina/Multi-tenant-SDN-Slicing-in-ComNetsEmu/SVMN_project/README.md

 ![alt text](Wireshark_capture.png "Wireshark capture")

-It is worth noting that the whole project was developed only on a L2 level, ignoring the packet loss checking that is usually performed by applications on the application level.
+It is worth noting that the whole project was developed on a L2 level, ignoring the packet loss checking that is usually performed by applications on the application level.
 Without considering that, as an escamotage, on the problematic slices the forwarding rules are assigned on the configuration phase between tenant controller and switch, in order to avoid the loss of the first packets that would otherwise not be sent back from the switch because of the issue (as implemented for the middle controller of the First topology).
 As another solution, it may have been interesting to evaluate the outcome when adopting the packet buffering on the switch, thus avoiding the sending of packet data back and forth between the controller and switch.
 However, this was not possible because the OpenvSwitch version used in the switches (Open vSwitch v2.7), is lacking the buffering feature (removed from Open vSwitch v2.5).
 On the other hand, we did not proceed to downgrade OpenvSwitch in order to avoid further problematics that may arise from it.